Petition to the Philadelphia City Council Requesting the Decriminalization of Entheogenic Plants and Fungi

 Dear Philadelphia City Council Members,

-We urgently request that the investigation, arrest, and prosecution of individuals engaging in the use of entheogenic plants and fungi for psychological and/or spiritual healing and growth be the lowest law enforcement priority for the City of Philadelphia, per Decriminalize Nature Philadelphia's resolution.
-We also request that Philadelphia City Council members exhort the Pennsylvania state legislature to recognize and protect the right of local jurisdictions to permit their residents to engage in community healing ceremonies involving the use of entheogenic plants and fungi without fear of arrest and prosecution when practiced in accordance with safe practice guidelines and principles established by these communities.
+We urgently request that the investigation, arrest, and prosecution of individuals engaging in the use of entheogenic plants and fungi for psychological and/or spiritual healing and growth be made the lowest law enforcement priority for the City of Philadelphia, per Decriminalize Nature Philadelphia's resolution.
+We also request that Philadelphia City Council members exhort the Pennsylvania state legislature to recognize and protect the right of local jurisdictions to permit their residents to engage in community healing ceremonies involving the use of entheogenic plants and fungi without fear of arrest and prosecution when practiced in accordance with generally recognized risk reduction guidelines.